 Don’t wait another minute!
-Sign up for this upcoming online training today to ensure your practice is optimally prepared to handle even the most challenging patient situation.
+Sign up for this online training today to ensure your practice is optimally prepared to handle even the most challenging patient situation.
 Access to this online session is limited to ensure the expert presenter can answer all of your questions.
 Sign up today!

 Michael Cummings, CPP holds a Master’s in Business and Organizational Security Management and has been a Certified Protection Professional (Board Certified in Security Management) since 1986.
 Michael developed and taught the first Workplace Violence Prevention course for Waukesha County Technical College under the Criminal Justice program.

 He led the development and delivery of workshops on workplace violence prevention and domestic violence prevention (1 day each) co-located between the American Society for Industrial Security (ASIS) International Milwaukee and Milwaukee Society for Human Resource Managers (SHRM).